 Researchers have been working to develop treatments and a vaccine for COVID-19, and new and more effective treatments are being tested and discovered all the time.
-Recently, breakthroughs have also been made in the development of a vaccine.
-For the most up-to-date and accurate information on vaccines and treatments, visit the Public Health Agency website or the NHS website.
+In late 2020 and 2021, a new vaccine for COVID-19 has begun rolling out here in Northern Ireland and across the UK.
+For the most up-to-date and accurate information on the vaccine and treatments, visit the Public Health Agency website or the NHS website.

 If you catch the virus, you can help to relieve the symptoms while your body fights the illness by:

 - Taking paracetamol if you have a high temperature

 Always continue taking any medication you have already been prescribed for other conditions and follow the advice of the medical professionals treating you.